Thursday, 28 August 2025

 JAMES WHALE (1946 - 2025): AN OBITUARY

-James Whale, the broadcasting bruiser who turned late-night radio into a verbal cage fight, has shuffled off this mortal coil at 74, leaving behind a trail of outraged callers and a legacy as Britain’s original shock jock.
+James Whale, the broadcasting bruiser who turned late-night radio into a verbal cage fight, has signed off from the airwaves of life at 74, leaving behind a trail of outraged callers and a legacy as Britain’s original shock jock.
 Diagnosed with kidney cancer in 2000, he dodged the reaper’s first swipe only for the disease to return in 2020, spreading to his spine, brain, and lungs like an unwelcome houseguest who refuses to leave.
 He faced the end with a grin, slipping away “very gently” in a Kent hospice, as his wife Nadine noted, proving that even death couldn’t dim his knack for exiting on his own terms.

 Whale, who began his career spinning discs at Metro Radio in 1974, stumbled into talk radio like a man tripping over a goldmine.
 Bored of playing records, he invited callers to spar, pioneering the art of “confrontainment” with a voice that could cut glass and a wit sharper than a butcher’s cleaver.
 His James Whale Radio Show, simulcast on ITV in the late ’80s, was less a programme than a cultural car crash, complete with scantily clad “bimbos,” celebrity spats, and jingles like “Fart (wet).”
 He revelled in the chaos, once storming off his own set, only to steer the ship with a rogue’s charm.